Skip to content

 What are the advantages of a broker?

-• At a broker you can buy cryptocurrency without any knowledge and is as easy as buying a t-shirt at Amazon, at an exchange this is (often) not possible.
+• At a broker you can buy cryptocurrency without any prior knowledge.
+On an exchange, this is often not the case.

-• At a broker you can pay with easy payment methods, like: credit card, SOFORT and more, in case of an exchange this is not possible.
+• At a broker you can pay with easy payment methods such as bank transfer, Wero or credit card.
+On an exchange, this is often not possible.

 What are the disadvantages of a broker?

-• The trading fees at a broker are, generally speaking, higher than at an exchange, you simply pay for convenience.
+• Trading fees at a broker are generally higher than on an exchange.
+You pay for convenience and service.

-• The offer of a broker is often smaller than at an exchange.
+• The selection at a broker is usually smaller than on an exchange.

-• An exchange has advanced functionalities, such as limit orders, stop losses or margin trading.
+• An exchange has more functionalities, such as staking, limit orders, stop losses or margin trading.

 What are examples of brokers?